 A strong omnichannel platform enables intelligent distribution of chat requests.
 Queue management tools allow you to distribute chats to specific agents or departments according to a predetermined set of rules, enforce chat load limits for agents based on variables such as experience or ability, and set up redirect rules to back-up departments in case of overflow.
 All these tools keep queues from becoming unbearably long for customers.
 Learn more about how queue management maximizes handle time in our guide, Comm100 Live Chat Queue Management.

 Wait times are a real and present challenge for virtually every customer service team.
 Support channel proliferation and rising customer expectations further complicate matters.
 Tackle these challenges head-on with these 5 easy-to-implement tools – if your current solution doesn’t offer them, maybe it’s time to shop around!

 These five tips for reducing wait time were taken from the eBook – Top 7 Customer Service Complaints & How Omnichannel Customer Engagement Resolves Them.
-Download the free eBook below to find out the other key customer service complaints and how you can tackle them.
+Download the eBook below to find out the other key customer service complaints and how you can tackle them.

 How Omnichannel Customer Engagement Can Resolve ThemDownload now